-100 مرم University Study Skills
+University Study Skills مرد ج 100

-Credit Hour: 3 Prereguisite: Non
+Credit Hour: 3 Prerequisite: Non

-This course focuses on one of the most important study skills at the university level: the skill of conducting research, where the course introduces methods of scientific research (descriptive analytical method, the comparative method, historical method, the experimental method), the types of sources and references, and procedures of the research: determining the point of research, preparation of Research plan, guotation and documentation, introduction to the research and its conclusion, and the characteristics of scientific writing.
+This course focuses on one of the most important study skills at the university level: the skill of conducting research, where the course introduces methods of scientific research (descriptive analytical method, the comparative method, historical method, the experimental method), the types of sources and references, and procedures of the research: determining the point of research, preparation of Research plan, quotation and documentation. introduction to the research and its conclusion, and the characteristics of scientific writing.
 This will provide students with research skills through models, applications and training, as well as through visiting libraries to identify the contents and system of classification and indexing, and access to sources and references to perform a variety of research activities from quotation and documentation...
 Etc.